 Lopatin was holding forth in the lobby lounge of the Algonquin Hotel, the Midtown Manhattan landmark where the storied Algonquin Round Table of wits and wags gathered in the early 20th century—see: Alexander Woollcott, Dorothy Parker, Harold Ross, and many others who circulated during the early years of the New Yorker magazine.
 The setting was apt for an artist who likes to swerve and relishes incongruity.
 (Though a kind of congruousness could be found in a classic New Yorker cartoon framed on a wall nearby, with an ink-drawn office worker on the phone bellowing, “No, Thursday’s out.
 How about never—is never good for you?”)

-About the artwork of Shaw, Lopatin said he knew of him as part of the same milieu as Mike Kelley but didn’t really engage with him until he started looking more closely.
+About Shaw, Lopatin said he knew of the artist as part of the same milieu as Mike Kelley but didn’t really engage with him until he started looking more closely.
 “There was this kind of blue-collar surrealism to it,” he said.
 “He seems like the kind of artist who just punches in and makes stuff.
 And I love his gluts of work, like the big archives—big things you can’t reduce down.
 That appeals to me.
 With Jim I can never pinpoint what’s going on.
 It’s like a dream, things really fluctuate”—whereas work by Kelley occasions a different kind of familiarity and weight.
 “Maybe it’s just the fatigue of coming to terms with somebody’s canonized work after they’re gone, or just being in awe, but [with Kelley] it’s the same feeling I get with Nirvana—like, I get it.
 With Jim, there was something ineffable that I couldn’t figure out.”

 As for art in general, Lopatin professed a preference for occasional appreciation over paying daily attention.
 “I think about art when I encounter it, but it’s not one of my fetishes,” he said.
 “I usually am able to get excited about it vis-à-vis some other personal obsession.
 It’s not like following sports would be for someone, or the stock market—I just encounter it when I encounter it.”
 And he likes it that way.
 “I’m really into this way of being recently, like a Twitter timeline applied to all of my activities in life.
 I don’t want a specific news source and I don’t want any specific obsessions.
 I want to disconnect from the IV drip of getting inspiration from outside sources.
 I don’t want to look back on my life and see it as a series of rises and crests of feeling inspired by other people.
 I’m into just making my own stuff, encountering things that I’m going to naturally encounter and getting excited about them if they’re relevant somehow.
 Fandom in general is starting to dissipate in all aspects of my life.
 I want to clear out the cache, the preexisting field of interlinked ideas.”